Sevenrs/soothproxy/README.md

-# BOTS authentication proxy
+# Robot fighting game authentication proxy
-This repository contains a simple network server that acts as a proxy in between you and a BOTS authentication server.\
+This repository contains a simple network server that acts as a proxy in between you and a robot fighting game authentication server.\
 The difference between a normal connection and a connection here is that we do not listen to disconnects from the upstream server.

 ## How to use